AbhishekChd/abhishekchd.github.io/src/data/introduction.md

 As a **Software Engineer** I love to build **scalable** solutions to ambiguous and challenging problems.
-I have **3 years of SDE Experience** where my last stint was @Amazon where we designed and launched multiple features!
+I have **3 years of professional SDE Experience** where my last stint was @Amazon where we designed and launched multiple features!

 <br/>